Bringing clarity to a noisy enterprise notification system

 In-app notifications

 The redesign added Actions and Updates to the experience, while Requests were integrated into another area of the portal.
 Actions show a countdown to their due date in both the preview and expanded panel.
 Users can now move notifications to a Saved folder for reference later, or a Deleted folder.
-Notifications in the Saved folder stay until removed by the user, while those in the Deleted folder are cleared after 30 days.
+Notifications in the Saved folder stay until removed by the user, while those in the Deleted folder are permanently cleared after 30 days.

 Notification enhancements